 McElwee et al. followed up with a larger study (McElwee et al., 2004) comparing gene expression between daf-2 and daf-2;daf-16 nematodes, and further investigated the inference of their earlier work that a dauer-like transcriptional profile is found in daf-2 mutants.
 This study used oligo arrays, rather than cDNA arrays as in the other studies.
 Two different daf-2 alleles were examined on the first day of adulthood in the presence and absence of a daf-16 mutation.
 Five biological replicates were conducted per strain, and all ten experiments were combined and SAM was used to identify a list of 2274 differentially expressed genes, Additionally, EASE was used to identify classes of genes based on gene ontology that were differentially expressed.
-The authors also re-analyzed the results of a cDNA array study of gene expression changes upon dauer recovery (Wang and Kim, 2003) and compared these results with their gene list; 16% of the genes that changed in expression during dauer recovery changed similarly in daf-2;daf-16 vs daf-2, and many of the same gene ontology classes were over-represented in both gene sets.
-This common dauer and daf-2 transcriptional profile included gene classes related to the metabolism and excretion of toxic metabolites, leading to the hypothesis that such toxins may cause damage that contributes to aging.
-Their results are interpreted as being in agreement with the disposable soma theory of aging.
-The authors also compared their results with the two earlier studies mentioned above (McElwee et al., 2003; Murphy et al., 2003), finding 90 common genes.
+The authors also re-analyzed the results of a cDNA array study of gene expression changes upon dauer recovery (Wang and Kim, 2003) and compared these results with their gene list; 16% of the genes that changed in expression during dauer recovery changed similarly in daf-2; daf-16 vs daf-2, transcriptional profile included gene classes related to the metabolism and excretion of toxic metabolites, leading to the hypothesis that such toxins may cause damage that contributes to aging.
+Their results with the two earlier studies mentioned above (McElwee et al., 2003; Murphy et al., 2003), finding 90 common genes.

 One microarray study has compared gene expression between daf-2(e1370) and N2 over the N2 lifespan (Golden and Melov, 2004).
-As mentioned earlier, this study considered only a limited number of genes (921), and unfortunately did not examine daf-2 at later points in the daf-2 lifespan (the ages examined were four, nine, 14 and 19 days of age at 20° C).
+As mentioned earlier, this study considered only a limited number of genes (921), and unfortunately did not examine daf-2 at later points in the daf-2 lifespan (the ages examined were four, nine, 14 and 19 days of age at 20°C).
 Hence, though it is interesting to note that expression of several protease genes declined with age in N2 but was maintained in daf-2 at the same ages (discussed above), this study was not able to determine whether expression of these genes did fall later over the course of the daf-2 life span.